top of page

 What Is The Lowest Experience Modification Rate Possible?

-Your minimum mod is a good metric to get in the habit of tracking.
+Your minimum experience mod is a good metric to get in the habit of tracking.
 And, it becomes important for calculating Controllable Premium and other work comp related metrics.

 Download Experience Modification Rate KPI.png